notaspirit/SectorRemovalUpdater/README.md

 This is the recommended way for versions which have a precompiled binary.
 1. Download the Hashes from the Releases Page for the Versions you need
 2. Open a new terminal in the folder you unzipped SRU to
-3. Load the Hashes with `SectorRemovalsUpdater.exe LoadDatabaseFromFile <PATH TO BIN>`
+3. Load the Hashes with `SectorRemovalUpdater.exe LoadDatabaseFromFile <PATH TO BIN>`
 ##### Building the Hashes
 This is intended for versions which don't yet have a precompiled binary.
 1. Open a new terminal in the folder you unzipped SRU to